nicolasplantier/Find-generic-model-tetrapod/segmentation/README.md

 - `gradients` : proprocessing of the input image
 - `labels` : all the labels found before applying the watershed algorithm
 - `markers` : all the instances found
-- `ajaccio_patches_classified_colors` : the correspodings .las files where a scalar field was added to identify each tetrapod identified.
+- `ajaccio_patches_classified_colors` : the corresponding .las files where a scalar field was added to identify each tetrapod identified.
 Here is an overview of the final results on a single patch.

 <p align="center">